welcome to the foreign rights department of mairisch Verlag. We are an independent publishing house founded in 1999 and located in Hamburg.

-Whether fiction, non-fiction, audio books, graphic novels or music, mairisch Velag exclusively publishes books, CDs and LPs we really care about.
+Whether fiction, non-fiction, illustrated children's books, audio books, graphic novels or music, mairisch Velag exclusively publishes books, CDs and LPs we really care about.
 In 2013 mairisch Verlag invented Indiebookday.

 In the following you will find a list of titles from our program including fact sheets and sample translations.
-You can also download our Rights Guide.
+You can also download our rights catalogue.
 If you are interested in any of our books, please let us know and we will send you a reading copy or PDF.

 Please don't hesitate to contact us if you need further assistance.